-- Something you did that was recommended on page 16 of your profile.
+- Something you did that was recommended under the Three Strategies for Effectiveness.
 (Reference your DiSC Workplace Profile.
 On this page is: increasing your workplace effectiveness – key strategies that might help you work more effectively with the people in your workplace.)

 - A time when you flexed your communication to match someone else’s style.

 - A time when you probably should have used a suggestion from Page 16, but didn’t.